daniel-molina/visualequation/README.md

 * pygame
 * Tkinter
 * LaTeX
-* Some specific LaTeX packages (you can find them in the preamble of the equation template).
+* Some specific LaTeX packages (you can find them in the preamble of the equation template _visualequation/data/eq_template.tex_).
 * Some command-line programs to manipulate LaTeX output:
   * dvipng
   * dvips